MyPureCloud/developer-center-blog/source/2017-05-10-implementing-wsdd-connector/index.html.markdown

 ### Reading Materials

-Take a look through this documentation to complete the necessary setup of your bridge server.
+Take a look through these documentation pages to complete the necessary setup of your bridge server.
 This blog post is intended to supplement the existing product documentation.

 * [How the WSDD connector works](https://help.mypurecloud.com/articles/how-web-services-data-dip-connector-works-web-service/)
 * [Jargon you should understand](https://help.mypurecloud.com/articles/concepts-web-services-data-dip-connector/)